 You won’t find a specific topo map for Coyote Gulch, but there are several resources that will help you plan a safe and enjoyable trip.

-- Hiking Grand Staircase-Escalante & the Glen Canyon Region: A Guide To 59 Of The Best Hiking Adventures In Southern Utah (Regional Hiking Series) – This the most highly recommended guidebook to this region and Coyote Gulch.
+- Hiking Grand Staircase-Escalante & the Glen Canyon Region: A Guide To 59 Of The Best Hiking Adventures In Southern Utah (Regional Hiking Series) – This is the most highly recommended guidebook to this region and Coyote Gulch.

 - Best Backpacking Trips in Utah, Arizona, and New Mexico – This book offers detailed trip information for Coyote Gulch, as well as other great backpacking trips in the SW.

-- Gaia GPS– We downloaded the topo map from Gaia for this region and it was super helpful.
+- Gaia GPS – We downloaded the topo map from Gaia for this region, and it was super helpful.

 - Caltopo – This is a helpful website for building and printing your own topo maps online.